The Team at The Greyhound Coaching Inn and Hotel

 Chefs, Steve and Dave create our menus and prepare all the food served in the Restaurant and Bar.
-Steve has been part of the fabric of The Greyhound for over 25 years and has been instrumental in building an enviable reputation for quality, well prepared and delicious home-cooked food.
-The culinary team ensures it provides the customer with an enjoyable and memorable experience.
+Steve has been part of the fabric of The Greyhound for nearly 30 years and has been instrumental in building an enviable reputation for quality, well-prepared and delicious home-cooked food.
+Steve, Dave and their culinary team provide our customers with an enjoyable and memorable experience.

 Making sure you receive first-class customer service in the Restaurant and Lounge is Beata, our Restaurant Manager.
 Beata is another member of the team who has been at the Greyhound forever!